 Option 2: The Department offers a number of research lab courses where students build technical skills in the context of an ongoing research project.
 These one-semester courses are taught by Biology faculty and focus on their current area of research.
 Students have full access to dedicated lab space throughout the semester and present their data at the departmental Undergraduate Research Day.

 Students doing undergraduate research may elect to write a Senior Thesis with the approval and support of their faculty research adviser.
 Students writing a thesis are recognized at Undergraduate Research Day.
 Student producing the “Best Senior Thesis,” as judged by a faculty committee, is awarded the Balkema Prize.

-Non-majors may fulfill their Natural Science Core requirements through the introductory majors courses (BIOL2000 or BIOL2010) or one of several university Core courses offered for non-majors by the department Information about preparation for the allied health professions is available online at www.bc.edu/premed.
+Non-majors may fulfill their Natural Science Core requirements through the introductory major courses (BIOL2000 or BIOL2010) or one of several university Core courses offered for non-majors by the Department.
+Information about preparation for the allied health professions is available online at www.bc.edu/premed.